Terms & Conditions

-The registration fee ($25.00) is a one-time fee to offset the cost of consulting with, assessing, scheduling, and processing each student's enrollment within our school management system.
+The registration fee ($25.00) is a one-time, non-refundable fee to offset the cost of consulting with, assessing, scheduling, and processing each student's enrollment within our school management system.
 It also covers your teacher's scheduling, training, insurance and communication costs— all separate expenses from class tuition.
-In the event of a course cancellation, first-time enrolled students will be given a FULL REFUND, including a refund of the registration fee.
+Only in the event of a course cancellation, first-time enrolled students will be given a FULL REFUND, including a refund of the registration fee.

 Tuition Refund Insurance is an option that students may purchase for a small fee at the time of each 20-hour course enrollment.
 When covered with this insurance, a refund of tuition and fees would be offered to the student who must withdraw from any classes due to an injury, illness, or family emergency.
 Tuition Refund Insurance protects the financial investment a student makes in tuition at ILC.

 What Tuition Refund Insurance Covers